-Eggnog French Toast is fluffy and soft with golden edges, a hint of nutmeg and delicious eggnog flavor.
-Serve with maple syrup and whipped cream – it’s the perfect easy Christmas breakfast.
+Eggnog French Toast is extra fluffy with golden edges, a hint of nutmeg and a delicious eggnog flavor.
+Served with maple syrup and whipped cream – it’s the perfect breakfast for Christmas morning.

-Now, I love eggnog.
-But even if you aren’t a fan of drinking a glass by the fire – I still recommend trying eggnog in baked goods.
-The flavor isn’t overwheling or too rich.
-Instead there’s a delicious hint of nutmeg and creamy taste that’s comforting and luxurious all at the same time without being overly eggnog-y.
+Even if you aren’t a fan of drinking a glass of eggnog by the fire – I still recommend trying eggnog in desserts and treats.
+The flavor isn’t overwhelming or too rich.
+Instead, there’s a delicious hint of nutmeg and creamy taste that’s comforting and luxurious all at the same time without being overly eggnog-y.
 (If that makes sense….???)

 - We add nutmeg in addition to cinnamon.